apromore/ApromoreCE/README.md

 * Execute the following commands: `git submodule init` and `git submodule update`.
 This populates the ApromoreCore subdirectory.
 * Given that currently you are on the 'ApromoreCE' directory, go to the 'ApromoreCore' directory 'cd ApromoreCore'
 * Checkout and pull the v7.15 branch of ApromoreCore 'git checkout v7.15' and 'git pull'.
-* Run the maven command `mvn clean install -DskipTests`.
+* Run the maven command `mvn clean install`.
 This will build the Apromore manager, portal and editor and all the extra plugins.
 * Create an empty H2 database `ant create-h2`.
 Only do this once, unless you just want to reset to a blank database later on.
 * Run the ant command `ant start-virgo-community`.
 This will install, configure and start Eclipse Virgo, and deploy Apromore.
 Only do this once.
 Later, You can start the server by running the 'startup.sh' script from the '/ApromoreCE/ApromoreCore/Apromore-Assembly/virgo-tomcat-server-3.6.4.RELEASE/bin/' directory.
 * Open a web browser to [http://localhost:9000](http://localhost:9000).
 Use "admin”/“password” to access as administrator, or create a new account.